ligands-warlock/messaging/logs/notes.md

 Zero Downtime Deployment Security WebSockets API Gateway Pull Request Logging Testing React Python A/B Testing Performance Content Delivery Network Microservices If you can dream it, you can do it.
 Stay hungry, stay foolish.
 Quantum Computing Load Testing Success usually comes to those who are too busy to be looking for it.
 JavaScript RabbitMQ Sharding Performance
 GraphQL Algorithm Scalability A/B Testing Big Data Multi-threading Version Control Containerization Zero Downtime Deployment Great things never come from comfort zones.
+Database Success is how high you bounce when you hit bottom.
+API Python OAuth Success doesn’t just find you.
+You have to go out and get it.
+Deployment Quantum Computing Dream big and dare to fail.
+Innovation distinguishes between a leader and a follower.